Why do we need ‘Manager as Coach?

 In contrast, a highly engaged workforce is said to outperform their peers by 147% in earnings per share.
 The economic repercussions of having employees who do not feel committed to supporting a company’s goals are staggering.

 Employee engagement – or rather the lack of – remains a key issue for employers.
 Nurturing your employees is a professional obligation, and not just for financial reasons.

-In this context, coaching is an effective leadership tool.
+Coaching is an effective leadership tool.
 It enables managers to cultivate their people’s abilities by demonstrating a genuine interest, understanding their aspirations, strengths and development needs, and through empowering them to find their own solutions.
-It can also be used to create meaningful feedback and development plans for your people thus enhancing that all important employee experience.
+It can also be used to create meaningful feedback and development plans for your people.

 The Manager as Coach Workshop

-It is under this background, that we have launched the Manager as Coach Workshop which benefits greatly from decades of experience by its trainers as business leaders, executive coaches and mentors.
+It is under this background, that Predictive Advantage have launched the Manager as Coach Workshop (insert link to the relevant page on the Predictive Advantage website) which benefits greatly from decades of experience by its trainers as business leaders, executive coaches and mentors.